HTTPArchive/almanac.httparchive.org/src/content/en/2021/page-weight.md

  - [Images and other media (video, audio, etc)](./media) embedded into the page.
  - [Cascading Style Sheets (CSS)](./css) used for styling the page.
  - [JavaScript](./javascript) to provide interactivity
- - [Third Party](./third-parties) resource containing one or more of the above.
+ - [Third-Party](./third-parties) resource containing one or more of the above.

 Each of those resources exact a cost in weight (byte size), and computational resources to transmit, process and render in a web browser.
 While they have similar cost in some regards (storage and transmission), the CPU cost of some resource types may be more costly in those regards than others.